PrincetonUniversity/removing_tedium/07_self_written_utilities/README.md

 ```
 $ cd ~
-$ mk test   # mk is a shell function defined previously
+$ mkdir test && cd test   # or use mk as defined in 03_aliases_and_shell_functions
 $ slr
-$ jj   # jj is an alias defined previously
+$ cat job.slurm   # or use jj as defined in 03_aliases_and_shell_functions
 $ slr -t 72 -n 4 -g
-$ jj
+$ cat job.slurm
-# customize the slr source code for your work using a text editor
+# customize the slr source code for your work using a text editor like vim or nano
 ```

 If you encounter a `Permission denied` error then you probably failed to add execute permission to `slr`.
 A `command not found` error suggests that the `PATH` was not set correctly.